yashpatel5400/CurveTorch/tutorials/README.md

-This folder contains Jupyter tutorial notebooks that can be directly opened in Google Colab for direct experimentation.
+This folder contains Jupyter tutorial notebooks that can be opened in Google Colab for direct experimentation.
 To test them out, see:

 - [Basic Tutorial](basic_tutorial.ipynb)